acarmichael20/CapstoneProject/README.md

 ## Introduction
-Health care is an important part of living in Nova Scotia.
-Traditionally people accessed the healthcare system through their Family Physician.
+Health care is an important part of achieving quality of life and optimal health outcomes in Nova Scotia.
+Traditionally, people access the healthcare system through their Family Physician.
 As of April 1, 2020, [46,051](http://www.nshealth.ca/sites/nshealth.ca/files/finding_a_primary_care_provider_in_nova_scotia_report_april_2020.pdf) Nova Scotians have indicated that they are unable to find a Family Physician.
 This report will look at:

 -The distribution of Family Physicians in Nova Scotia. <br>
--Possibility of a Family Physicians shortage due to retirements.
+-the possibility of a Family Physician shortage due to retirements.

 ## Data

 ### The Forward Sortation Area
 This report relies heavily on data that has been segmented by geographic region.
-The fundamental region utilized is the Forward Sortation Area (FSA).
+The fundamental unit is the Forward Sortation Area (FSA).
 The FSA is the first half of a Canadian Postal code. *ie. **B3K** 2T3*.
 Statistics Canada publishes some data by linking it with an FSA.
 Statistics Canada also publishes a GIS file containing the [FSA boundaries](https://www150.statcan.gc.ca/n1/en/catalogue/92-179-X) of Canada.

 ![Nova Scotia Forward Sortation Areas](NovaScotiaFSA.jpeg)